Sounding Philosophy

 Intuition and Intellect within Intercontinental Musical Creation and Performance

-This conference will investigate questions of intuition and intellect (spirit) in the composition and performance of music spatialized in an intercontinental context.
-Questions of the realms of consciousness and agency, human and artificial intelligence, as well as how historical musical material functions in new electroacoustic contexts, will be discussed.
+This conference investigated questions of intuition and intellect (spirit) in the composition and performance of music spatialized in an intercontinental context.
+Questions of the realms of consciousness and agency, human and artificial intelligence, as well as how historical musical material functions in new electroacoustic contexts were discussed, involving participants in Germany, Canada and Norway.

 With Katharina Bäuml, Dániel Péter Biró, Jean-Marc Bouchard, Hongshou Fan, Simon Gilbertson, Jostein Gundersen, Joachim Haas, Margit Kern, Marie-Chantal Leclair, Einar Røttingen, Grit Schwarzkopf, Sergej Tchirkov, Juan Vassallo.